sbobyn/software-raytracing.ts/README.md

 ## Benchmarking

 - write some benchmark rendering tests on each scene
-  - vary # rays, BVH on /off, number of balls, etc.
+  - lety # rays, BVH on /off, number of balls, etc.

 ## UI